-Department of Radition Technology performs imaging-based diagnostic testing, radiotherapy, and complete medical examination under the instruction of radiodiagnosis experts and radiotherapists.
+Office of Radiation Technology performs imaging-based diagnostic testing, radiotherapy, and complete medical examination under the instruction of radiodiagnosis experts and radiotherapists.

 “We provide safe medical care based on accurate imaging data.”

-Our office is divided into 3 sections covering the following domains: 1) radiography, ultrasonography, Gastroenterography, Angiography, 2) CT and MRI, as well as 3) Radiation oncology, nuclear medicine, and the Preventive Medicine.
+Our office is divided into 9 sections covering the following domains: Radiography, Ultrasonography, Gastroenterography, Angiography, CT, MRI, as well as Radiation oncology, Nuclear medicine, and Preventive Medicine.
 We generate accurate imaging-based diagnostic data using advanced medical devices (e.g., MDCT, 3T-MRI and PET-CT), perform accurate therapies with Linac, and provide accurate imaging study data with a special focus on preventive medicine.
 Technicians with professional qualification are also appointed to our office.

 Office of Clinical Laboratory Technology

 Established on April 1, 2015, the Office of Clinical Laboratory Technology is a medical support department that oversees all lab technicians and helps ensure seamless operations by improving staff expertise and appropriately distributing personnel.